Opentrons/opentrons/api/docs/v2/new_examples.rst

 .. _new-examples:

-########
+*****************
-Examples
+Protocol Examples
-########
+*****************

-This page provides you with a few ready-made code samples that work on a Flex or OT-2.
-Try changing a protocol and validating it in the Opentrons app.
-Adding different instruments, modules, labware, and commands is an ideal way to grow and test the skills you've learned from the :ref:`Tutorial <tutorial>`.
-The examples also make great templates.
-Copy and modify this code to create unique protocols that help automate your laboratory workflows.
+This page provides simple, ready-made protocols for Flex and OT-2.
+Feel free to copy and modify these examples to create unique protocols that help automate your laboratory workflows.
+Also, experimenting with these protocols is another way to build upon the skills you've learned from working through the :ref:`tutorial`.
+Try adding different hardware, labware, and commands to a sample protocol and test its validity, along with your Python skills, in the Opentrons app.

 Instruments and Labware
 =======================

 Before getting started, you'll want to have the right instruments and labware ready for your robot.

-Pipettes the code samples include the:
+Code samples use the following pipettes:

 * Flex 1-Channel Pipette (5-1000 µL).
 The API load name for this pipette is ``flex_1channel_1000``.
 * P300 Single-Channel GEN2 pipette (20-300 µL) for the OT-2.
 The API load name for this pipette is ``p300_single_gen2``.

-The code samples also use the labware listed below:
+Code samples also use the labware listed below:

 .. list-table::
     :header-rows: 1